How Long Does a Wood Fence Last?

 Presence of Wildlife and Bugs

-Some bugs and wildlife can munch away your wood fence’s longevity.
+Some bugs and wildlife can munch away at your wood fence’s longevity.
 Pests like termites, carpenter ants, and wood-boring beetles can burrow into wood, eating through it to cause permanent structural damage.
 Rodents like squirrels can perch and gnaw on your pristine fence, while birds can leave acidic droppings that erode the wood.
 Prevent this fate by staining your fence and using insecticides.

-Ways to Extend the Life Span of a Wood Fence
+Ways to Extend the Lifespan of a Wood Fence

 workers installing a wooden fence